shivam27k/Regular-Store-Website/README.md

 # RESPONSIVE WEBSITE

-This was made just for practice.
+This was made just to practice.